Siddhartha-Reddy05/Modern-React-Dashboard-Application/README.md

 - **Responsive Layout**: Optimized for all screen sizes
 - **Interactive Elements**: Hover effects and smooth transitions
 - **Consistent Styling**: Themed components for visual harmony

 ---
+## ⚓ Login Page Information for Modern React Dashboard Application
+On the login page of this application, you will find placeholder credentials for testing purposes.
+- **Email ID Placeholder**: johndeo@gmail.com
+- **Password Placeholder**: johndeo
+- **Important Note**: If these placeholder credentials do not allow you to sign in, please utilize the **Google Sign-in** or **Apple Sign-in** options provided on the page.
+These methods offer a robust and secure way to access the dashboard.

+We recommend using the Google or Apple sign-in for a complete experience.

+---